JoTimelord/PHYS_139_Final_Team_Project/README.md

 Nani: Plot customization, n0 initial value variation code & analysis

-Leo: update and improve on the main function and implemented the function for calculating lambda1 and lambda2, partc graph and partd mean; Debugging
+Leo: update and improve on the main function and implemented the function for calculating lambda1 and lambda2, partc graph and partd mean; Debugging; 3D animation of walking process

 Yuntong: Analysis Note (including part A); n0 sampling; Debugging